 Who was that “crazy” person in my direct experience?
 My father.
 He had a nervous breakdown when I was 10, or 8.
-I don’t remember the age, but I do remember so much else.
+I don’t remember my exact age, but I do remember so much else.

 What do I remember?
-I remember being told I wasn’t going to be seeing him for a while because he was sick.
-“Sick” can also be a confusing word for a child.
-I didn’t think that “while” would turn into years.
-I mean I was a child.
-But those years were years of absence from me – miles of distance between us – and much understanding between a father and a daughter was lost in that time and in that distance.
+I remember being told I wasn’t going to be seeing him for a while because he was sick. (“Sick” can be a broad label and also highly confusing for a child.)
+I didn’t think that while would turn into years.
+I mean, I was a child.
+I had no idea what most of it meant.
+But those years would be years of absence from me – miles of distance between us – and much understanding between a father and a daughter was lost in that time and in that distance.

 Nowadays, we’re emotionally intelligent.
 But that doesn’t mean people don’t still call it, crazy.
 Of course, they do.
 Crazy is a “majority rules”-type answer.
-But things are changing.
+Things are changing though.

-In my family there’s also a level of secrecy that goes along with calling someone crazy.
+In my family there too is a level of secrecy that goes along with calling someone crazy.
 I mean, we may talk about it in our family – very sparingly, but you sure as hell don’t discuss it with anyone outside of the family.
 And don’t let one of your relatives hear it from someone else’s mouth back to them.
 That is definitely not on the menu, called “Keeping it in the family.”
-And it is that level of secrecy and the stigma connected to it that make for a lethal combo.
+It is this level of secrecy and the stigma connected to it that make for a lethal combo.
 And that is why mental health is so challenging to get out into the light away from the darkness it used to inhabit in Nurse Ratched days.

-When will we peel back the layers and get that there’s a level of danger attached to being crazy… ?
+When will we peel back the layers and get that there’s a level of danger attached to being crazy…?
 It’s why people can’t allow themselves to “fall prey” to that kind of darkness.
-Except… it’s not true.
+Except… that premise is not true.

 It’s not darkness and it’s not dangerous.
-That’s only the meaning we’ve built around it as human beings building a collective dream that we all live in on a daily basis.
+It has been the mystery that has built the idea of darkness and danger.
+But those are only the meanings we’ve built around mental illness, and therefore mental health, as human beings building a collective dream1 that we all live in on a daily basis.
 We’ve got decades and centuries built into those meanings.

 Related article from the (r)evolution of bliss